3MFConsortium/spec_displacement/3MF Displacement Extension.md

 A \<disp2dgroup> element acts as a container for texture coordinate properties.
 The order of these elements forms an implicit 0-based index that is referenced by other elements, such as the \<object> and \<triangle> elements.
 It also specifies which image to use, via dispid.
 The referenced \<displacement2d> elements are described above in [2.1 Displacement2D](#21-displacement2d).

+**id** - Specifies a unique identifier for this displacement resource.

+**dispid** - Selects the ID of the Displacement map used in this displacement group.

+**nid** - Specifies the normalized vector group used in this dispalcement group.

 **depth** - The depth attribute defines the displacement amplitude for the maximum texture value range.

 **offset** - The offset attribute defines the displacement offset to apply.
 The offset default value is 0.
+-
 The displacement value is computed by:

 	displacement value = (depth * displacement texture value) + offset